vectorgrp/sil-kit/docs/api/systemmonitor.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To be notified about transitions of the ParticipantState, a ParticipantStatusHandler has to be registered.
 The
-:cpp:class:`ParticipantStatus<SilKit::Core::Orchestration::ParticipantStatus>` contains the new ParticipantState and further details
+:cpp:class:`ParticipantStatus<SilKit::Services::Orchestration::ParticipantStatus>` contains the new ParticipantState and further details
 about the transition such as the name of the participant, the reason for the status change and timing information:

 .. code-block:: c++